Suamere/LestoraMC/readme.md

 3. Launch Minecraft with the Forge profile.

 ## Commands
+- Use the command `/lestora setLevels swimLevel <0-3>` to set your swimLevel.
+Defaults to 0, which means you essentially insta-die in water that's two deep (punny).
+Level 3 means you can swim.
 - Use the command `/lestora highlightRadius <radius>` to highlight a spherical area of breakable blocks from your current location.
 - Use the command `/lestora showDebug [true/false]` to show current debug info related to beta development.
 - Use the command `/lestora dynamicLighting [true/false]` to enable or disable dynamic lighting in this mod.
 (Defaults to true)